top of page

 • Offer counselling if needed.

-My stopping point is that I wouldn't want to pursue it, as it would inadvertently ruin someone's joy in being creative.
+But here's the catch: I wouldn't want to pursue it, as it could inadvertently ruin someone's joy in being creative.
 Lawd knows, my desk and office can turn into a whirlwind mess in no time.
 To ruin someone's joy would not make me happy.
 Embarrassing moments of side-eyes or other things I tend to do can be edited poorly and take the fun out of it.

 Two male crocheters.
 Tom Daley, Olympian and Michael Sellick from The Crochet Crowd.

 I've had the opportunity to meet Tom at a quick meet-and-greet.
-Of course, in a quick encounter, the interaction is so fast and really, what can you say to each other in such a short period of time.
+Of course, in a quick encounter, the interaction is so fast.
+Really, what can you say to each other in such a short period of time?

-It's one of the reasons I don't enjoy the store meet & greets: they feel too rushed, and not everything can be said in a few minutes when you feel pressured.
-It's one of the major reasons I prefer a retreat atmosphere as you can get to know people and build a connection over a cup of tea, stitching out or having a mutal shared experience to build a new memory.
+It's one of the reasons I don't enjoy store meet & greets: they feel too rushed.
+Not everything can be said in a few minutes when you feel pressured.
+It's one of the major reasons I prefer a retreat atmosphere.
+You can get to know people and build a connection over a cup of tea, stitching out, or having a mutual shared experience to create a new memory.

-I knew who Tom was from the Olympics, but I haven't followed Tom in anything.
+I knew who Tom was from the Olympics, but I haven't followed him in anything.
 Funny enough, I didn't think he had an accent, as I don't ever recall hearing him.
 I know, I don't know how I function some days.
-I figured if I ever met an Olympian, now is the time.
+I figured if I ever met an Olympian, now was the time.
 We didn't take the Olympics.
 It was a rushed experience.
 He complimented my jacket, and I asked him what was up with not weaving in the ends.
-It was a fun encounter and one of the books.
+It was a fun encounter and one for the books.

 In the yarn conversation, though, he lights right up and is quite encouraging.
-I didn't ask him if he recognized me, as that is really begging for attention, and by now, at my age, I'm the old guy in the room.
+I didn't ask him if he recognized me, as that is really begging for attention.
+By now, at my age, I'm the old guy in the room.
 I've always said, in the yarn world, there is always room for others.

 In short, he's the right host for this.
-I'd have trouble with staying on script and definitely side-eying things without a word.
+I'd have trouble staying on script and definitely side-eyeing things without a word.
 Mmmm Hmmm.
 He's had some one-liners that made me laugh out loud—reflecting his own struggles with diving and applying it to the arts.
-Encourage, share and have fun with it.
+Encourage, share, and have fun with it.
 It's perfection.
-He makes me proud to be a crocheter and loves yarn as much as I do.
+He makes me proud to be a crocheter and love yarn as much as I do.

-I'm unsure whether some of the contestants would realize the time constraints and the amount of stitchwork required.
-I can sit and crochet for umpteen hours, but doing a straight shot of ten to twelve hours, there has to be a pot of tea on and good bathroom breaks in between to stretch.
+I'm unsure whether some of the contestants realize the time constraints and the amount of stitchwork required.
+I can sit and crochet for umpteen hours, but doing a straight shot of ten to twelve hours?
+There has to be a pot of tea on and good bathroom breaks in between to stretch.

-Daniel said it best: it's really not Britain's Best Knitter, as listening to the backstories of the contestants, some of their skills are really in question.
+Daniel said it best: it's really not Britain's Best Knitter.
+Listening to the backstories of the contestants, some of their skills are really in question.

 I wouldn't be qualified to be on this show if there were knitting involved.
 Episodes one and two are doing things I have never done.
 Even in crochet, I still have a lot to learn.
-I would be the Alan Carr of the filming and grab me a martini, and let's chat.
+I would be the Alan Carr of the filming.
+Grab me a martini, and let's chat!

 My main worry is that the judging ruins the creativity of the up-and-coming generation.
 Seeing people fail because of a lack of time feels wrong to me, but maybe I am being too cynical.